 -

-NEW!
-Direct Strasbourg-Berlin ICE from 16 December 2024: A direct (Paris-) Strasbourg-Berlin ICE3 train will start running from 16 December, leaving Strasbourg at 11:40 every day, arriving Berlin Hbf at 18:03.
-This should become bookable from 16 October, more details will be posted then.
+New direct Strasbourg-Berlin ICE from 16 December 2024: A direct (Paris-) Strasbourg-Berlin ICE3 train leaves Strasbourg at 11:40 every day, arriving Berlin Hbf 18:03.

 -

-Fares start at 18.90 upwards, fares vary like air fares so book ahead.
-Tickets for direct trains from France to Germany always come with a seat reservation automatically included, but once on German domestic trains a seat reservation is an optional extra, and usually a good idea.
+Fares vary like air fares so book ahead.
+Tickets for direct trains from France to Germany always come with a seat reservation included, but once on German domestic trains a seat reservation is optional, but usually a good idea.

 -